tarikuzuma/gymlog-test/README.md

-# Gym Logger System
+# Gym Log App for APC Gym

-A Flask-based gym tracking system for managing student workout sessions.
+A Flask-based gym tracking system for managing student workout sessions at APC Gym.

 ## Features